 Before signing a contract, a school district should ensure that the commissioning firm is qualified to perform the specific commissioning services that the district is requesting.
 If commissioning is performed by a non-qualified firm, the commissioning will not be eligible for reimbursement through the school district's SB 1149 public purpose charge funds.

-.
+, and Commissioning Requirements and Report Requirements.
 Additional guidelines and documents

 are available for interested commissioning firms.

 If your firm is interested in becoming an ODOE-approved Commissioning Firm, please create an account in the Oregon Procurement Information Network